synkarius/sleight/README.md

 # Sleight

-Sleight is a tool that lets you make and edit speech commands for other (free) software without knowing Python/etc.
+Sleight is a tool that lets you make and edit speech commands for other software without knowing Python / etc.

 ### What Other Software?